Cut to the chase

 Amish All-Purpose Cleaner

-In 4 cups of hot water, combine four teaspoons of borax.
-Fill a spray bottle with the solution and use it to clean worktops, floors, and any other surface you see fit.
+The Amish all-purpose cleaner is a stain remover that works wonders.
+Simply combine four cups of hot water and four teaspoons of borax.
+Fill a spray bottle with the solution and use it to clean worktops, floors, furniture, and any other surface you see fit.
 It is both cheap and effective.

 Vinegar as a Disinfectant

 Our toilet seats are infested with far more germs than we can imagine!
-Allow me to unearth a one-of-a-kind and highly effective disinfectant buried among the items you have on hand.
+Allow me to introduce you to a one-of-a-kind and highly effective disinfectant buried among the items you have on hand.